We will use the planning-app-analyst.xlsx workbook from the downloaded package to configure the application.

-You may check generated application rules in the hierarchies worksheet.
+You can check generated application rules in the hierarchies worksheet.

 Use parameters to change dimensions.
 Here are the Entities dimension members:

-You may see source parents from the MEMBERS worksheet, created hierarchies, and calculation factors.
+You can see source parents from the MEMBERS worksheet, created hierarchies, and calculation factors.

 The application uses these data to filter members by parents and hierarchy levels and to calculate aggregates.

-You may update rules using the Update hierarchies item in the Actions menu.
+You can update rules using the Update hierarchies item in the Actions menu.

 Configuring member relations solves two tasks: